Japanische Rote Kintoki (Ninjin)

 Growing tips

-Sowing time: From January can be sown in cold frames and from March in the open field.
-Germination in 14-40 days (usually 3-4weeks) at 10-18°C (from 3°C).
+Sowing time: Can be sown in cold frames from January and outdoors from March.
+Germination in 14-40 days (usually 3-4 weeks) at 10-18°C (from 3°C).
 Carrots are medium feeders and do not tolerate fresh manure.
-Use only mature compost for fertilizing.
-Carrots want to be kept moist during the germination period and often need supplemental irrigation during the hot summer months on sandy soils.
-Weeding is essential when young, as the tender plantlets are quickly overgrown by weeds.
-For good results, the soil should be regularly loosened.
-Especially after heavy rain, when it tends to silt.
+Only use mature compost as fertilizer.
+Carrots need to be kept moist during the germination period and often need additional watering on sandy soils during the hot summer months.
+Weeding is essential when the plants are young, as the tender seedlings are quickly overgrown by weeds.
+For good results, the soil should be loosened regularly.
+Especially after heavy rain, when it tends to silt up.

 Details